Kambal85/-----/README.md

-I care about information!

-I’m currently a researcher at Northeastern university and a regular contributor to Global voices where I write about issues related to                               Technology, I hold a degree in Engineering but I have deep interest in social science

-My articles and op-eds appeared on Tech Policy.Press, Global Voices, American Philosophical association, and Rest of World.

-You can  read my scientific papers on Google Scholar

-I try to update my blog  <a href="https://mohammedhashimkambal.medium.com/">Thoughts on Information</a>

-My twitter account <a href="https://twitter.com/MuhammedKambal">has a photo</a> of me!
+Hi, I'm Mohamed Suliman

+I’m currently a senior researcher at Northeastern university's civic AI lab, my current work focuses on the impact of AI on society, disinformation and the online memories recollection.
+You may want to read my scientific papers and articles.

+In my free time I enjoy reading, walking, and writing short-stories and haiku poems.